harsh-it-op/Food_Delivery_Time_Prediction/README.md

 # Food Delivery Time Prediction

-End-to-end ML project built from the spec in
-`Copy of Food Delivery Time Prediction.docx` and the dataset `Food_Delivery_Time_Prediction.csv`.
+End-to-end ML project built from the spec in the dataset `Food_Delivery_Time_Prediction.csv`.

 ## How to run